awk Programs

 replace the installed versions on your system.
 Instead, their

-purpose is to illustrate awk
+purpose is to illustrate awk language programming for "real world"

 tasks.